Constellation-Labs/tessellation/doc/adr/0002-global-and-state-channel-snapshots.md

 ### Global snapshots

 Global snapshots are being created on Layer 0.
-They contains both DAG blocks and StateChannel snapshots.
+They may contain both DAG blocks and StateChannel snapshots.
 Trigger for the global snapshot will be described by its own ADR.
 Global snapshots that passed majority algorithm can be considered final and immutable aka. source of truth.